 Cucumbers – Not recommended for freezing

-Leafy greens – best fresh, adult spinach may be blanched for 30 seconds, chopped then frozen, packed tightly.
-Do not recommend freezing lettuces.
+Leafy greens – best fresh, adult spinach may be blanched for 30 seconds, chopped then frozen, and packed tightly.
+Do not recommend freezing lettuce.

-Mushrooms – peel, steam for 3 1/2 minutes and saute in fat (meat drippings or butter), cool and freeze with drippings.
+Mushrooms – peel, steam for 3 1/2 minutes.
+Then saute in fat (meat drippings or butter), cool, and freeze with drippings.

-Peas (snow peas in the shell) – blanch 30 seconds, freeze whole.
+Peas (snow peas in the shell) – blanch for 30 seconds, and freeze whole.

 Peppers (hot)– Remove stem, freeze whole, tightly packed.